MicrosoftDocs/windows-itpro-docs/windows/deployment/upgrade/log-files.md

 > [!NOTE]
 >
 > Some lines in the following text are shortened to enhance readability.
-For example
+For example:
 >
 > - The date and time at the start of each line (ex: 2023-10-05 15:27:08) is shortened to minutes and seconds
 > - The certificate file name, which is a long text string, is shortened to just "CN."